The candidate who wins an election isn’t always the candidate with the most money, most endorsements, or most volunteers.

 This is where you come in.

-You’re the mentor to the hero of the story.
+You the candidate are the mentor to the hero/heroes of the story.

-Luke Skywalker had Obi-Wan Kenobi.
-Frodo had Gandalf.
+Luke Skywalker had Obi-Wan Kenobi then Yoda, Frodo had Gandalf.
 Harry Potter had Dumbledore.
 Catniss had Hamich.
-Peter Parker had Tony Stark (at least in the MCU version).
+Peter Parker had Tony Stark (at least in the MCU version), Cinderella had her Fairy Godmother.

 It’s your job to give the hero (the voters) the plan to solve the problems standing in their way.